Sanguine, Book 2

 Fresh off yet another romantic disaster, Jay doesn’t understand his attraction to the taciturn line cook, but there’s no fighting the chemistry that lands them in bed together.
 Where Sam’s subtly dominant streak takes command, and Jay delights in discovering the pleasures of his submissive side.

 Safe in the assumption their relationship is temporary, neither lover holds back when the heat is on.
 Until Sam’s deadly past catches up with them with a vengeance, forcing him to drop the life he’s built, pick up his lover, and run.
 As danger cuts closer to the bone, Sam and Jay are forced to face the truth.
 About themselves, about the depth of their love—and the newly forged bonds that are about to be tested to the limit.

 Warning: Contains enough sparks to ignite a sexual fire, ably fanned by the judicious use of some interesting props, as well as some butt-warming spanking.
 Sizzzzle.
 More...

 - (53,000 words, Published June 2012 by Samhain Publishing)

-- There's just one flaw in Jamie's perfect world—Roger Hunt.
-The hunky grad student, who dresses more like a lumberjack than the talented artist he is, gives Jamie hostile looks every time their paths cross.
-Jamie tries to ignore Roger, but they can't seem to stop running into each other, and Jamie's beginning to wonder if it’s more than chance that continues to steer them down the same halls...
+Alas, not everyone approves of Jamie’s adventures.
+Roger Hunt, the hunky grad student, who dresses more like a lumberjack than the talented artist he is, gives Jamie hostile looks whenever their paths cross.
+Jamie tries to ignore Roger, but they can't seem to stop running into each other.
+Every time they meet the air crackles with tension, and Jamie begins to wonder if it’s fate or design pushing them together.
+More...

 - Mulled wine.
 Butterscotch kisses.
 Hideous sweaters.
 Candy at the beach, or a trip to a sex shop in Amsterdam.
 And the man of your dreams, wrapped around you…